stepanstipl/kore/doc/install-kore-in-kind.md

     EOF
     ```

-1. Make sure to use the kind context for korectl:
+1. Make sure to use the kind context for kore:

     ```
     kubectl config use-context kind-kore